Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Clinical missingness

 \subsection{Clinical evidence}

-Multiple studies in the medical literature provide evidence of different pathways through which the data-generating process may result in group-specific missingness patterns.
-We provide a succinct, structured review of the literature, taxonomized into the three distinct types of clinical missingness defined above.

 \paragraph{Historical evidence of limited access to quality care.} Socioeconomic factors impact access to care and, consequently, missingness.
 For instance, education~\cite{barik2015issues}, urban residence~\cite{barik2015issues}, insurance~\cite{hoffman2008health}, distance to hospitals~\cite{barik2015issues} or mobility~\cite{szczepura2005access} have been shown to impact patients' interactions with the healthcare system.
-These differences in medical interactions may translate into inconsistent medical history~\cite{gianfrancesco2018potential}, and limited access to advanced diagnostic tools~\cite{lin2019electronic}, and may also impact behaviours such as additional waiting time before seeking care~\cite{weissman1991delayed}, and avoidance of preventive care~\cite{smith2018access}.
-Such reduced access to care for some subgroups of the population can result in missingness.
+These differences in medical interactions may translate into inconsistent medical history~\cite{gianfrancesco2018potential}, limited access to advanced diagnostic tools~\cite{lin2019electronic}, and may also impact behaviours such as additional waiting time before seeking care~\cite{weissman1991delayed}, and avoidance of preventive care~\cite{smith2018access}.
+All these realities can result in group-specific missingness patterns.
 For instance, the lack of medical history is in itself a problem of missing data.
-Avoidance or lack of access to care may translate into less frequent checkup data, and, therefore, a sparse record of patients' health evolution.
-Finally, limited access to more advanced diagnostic tools leads to absent tests in medical records.
+Avoidance or lack of access to care may translate into less frequent check-up data, and, therefore, a sparse record of patients' health evolution.
+Finally, limited access to advanced diagnostic tools also leads to absent tests in medical records.